tech-drew/level-up/documentation/logging-locations-and-troubleshooting.md

-# Logs Documentation for Level-Up Installation and Hyprland Session
+# Logging Locations and Troubleshooting for Level-Up

 This document explains the various log files generated during the **Level-Up installation** and **Hyprland sessions**.
 Understanding these logs will help you monitor the installation, troubleshoot issues, and ensure everything is working smoothly.